fabio1079/kiskadee/README.md

 Create a [virtualenv](https://virtualenv.pypa.io/en/stable/) to kiskadee.
 The virtualenv package will create a isolated environment for our python dependencies.

-To know more about virtualenvs and why to use them we suggest [reading this article](Python Virtual Environments - a Primer).
+You can use virtualenv or virtualenvwrapper, so just choose one of your preference and follow the tutorial bellow.

+#### virtualenvwrapper

     sudo pip install virtualenv virtualenvwrapper